frankhecker/gettingdatacoursera/CodeBook.md

 the direction of the X axis) for subject 3 while walking.

-This final data set is produced by first melting the data set produced by step 4 of the analysys (i.e., containing only the mean and standard deviation measurements), using subject and activity as id variables.
+This final data set is produced by first melting the data set produced by step 4 of the analysis (i.e., containing only the mean and standard deviation measurements), using subject and activity as id variables.
 This takes a row containing 30 columns for the 30 measurements produced for a given subject and activity and produces 30 rows in the melted data set, one row for each measurement for that subject and activity.
-The melted data thus has four columns: subject, activity, (type of) measurement, and measured value.
+The melted data set has four columns, corresponding to the subject, activity, (type of) measurement, and measured value.

 This melted data set is then used to produce the final tidy data set, by taking all rows for a given subject/activity/measurement and computing the mean of the measured values.
-The final tidy data set thus also has four columns: subject, activity, (type of) measurement, and mean of the measured values.
+The final tidy data set also has four columns, corresponding to the subject, activity, (type of) measurement, and mean of the measured values.
 The total number of rows in the final tidy data set is the product of the number of subjects times the number of activities times the number of selected variables (30, from above).

 The final tidy data set is written to disk as a text file using `write.table`, with one line per row and the values for each row separated by spaces.
-The file can be read into R using `read.table`.
-(Note that the descriptive variable names were created without spaces so as to avoid problems when reading in the output file.)
+The output file can be read into R using `read.table`.

 Format of the Tidy Data Set
 ---------------------------

-The columns in the final tiny data set are as follows:
+The columns in the final tiny data set (and the corresponding output file) are as follows:

-* Subject: An integer code identifying the subject, with values from 1 to 30.
+* Subject: An integer identifying the subject, with values from 1 to 30.
 * Activity: A character string with the activity label, with possible values as follows: